workcontrolgit/MyOnionTemplate/MyOnion/EndpointTimingPlan.md

-# Endpoint Timing & Header Timestamp Plan
+# Endpoint Timing Plan

 ## Objectives
 - Capture a precise elapsed time for every API endpoint execution.
-- Surface per-request timing information in responses and inject the current server time into the HTML `<head>` of any rendered views.
+- Surface per-request timing information in responses and Result payloads.
 - Provide a structured approach for implementation, review, and rollout with minimal performance overhead.

 ## Scope